dcsaorg/DCSA-OpenAPI/bkg/v2/README.md

 - `ContainerPositioning` object has renamed:
   - `emptyContainerPositioningDateTime` to just `dateTime`
   - `emptyContainerPositioningLocation` to just `location`
-- same changes as the the `RequestedEquipment` also applies to `ConfirmedEquipment`  with:
+- same changes as the `RequestedEquipment` also applies to `ConfirmedEquipment`  with:
   - `EmptyContainerPositioningEstimated` being called `ContainerPositioningEstimated`
   - `estimatedEmptyContainerPositioningDateTime` renamed to `estimatedDateTime`
   - `emptyContainerPositioningLocation` renamed to `location`